Legal

 15. Subcontracting

-15.1 CODEX Freight may subcontract the whole or any part of the Services.
+15.1 Codex Freight may subcontract the whole or any part of the Services.

-15.2 CODEX Freight may contract with Subcontractors on terms that limit or exclude the Subcontractor's liability.
+15.2 Codex Freight may contract with Subcontractors on terms that limit or exclude the Subcontractor’s liability.

-15.3 Where CODEX Freight acts as agent, the Customer authorises CODEX Freight to enter contracts with Subcontractors on the Customer's behalf.
+15.3 Where Codex Freight acts as agent, the Customer authorises Codex Freight to enter contracts with Subcontractors on the Customer’s behalf.

-15.4 Where CODEX Freight acts as principal and subcontracts part of the Services, CODEX Freight has the benefit of all exclusions, limitations, defences and rights available to the Subcontractor.
+15.4 Where Codex Freight acts as principal and subcontracts part of the Services, Codex Freight has the benefit of all exclusions, limitations, defences and rights available to the Subcontractor.

-15.5 The Customer must not make a claim against CODEX Freight's officers, employees, agents, contractors or Subcontractors where that claim seeks to avoid a defence, limitation or exclusion available to CODEX Freight under these Terms.
+15.5 Subject to any mandatory law or non-excludable right, \tThe Customer must not make a claim against Codex Freight’s officers, employees, agents, contractors or Subcontractors where that claim seeks to avoid a defence, limitation or exclusion available to Codex Freight under these Terms.

 16. Chain of Responsibility and Safety

-16.3 CODEX Freight may refuse, suspend or vary Services where reasonably necessary for safety or legal compliance.
+16.3 Codex Freight may refuse, suspend or vary Services where reasonably necessary for safety or legal compliance.

 17. Sanctions, Restricted Goods and Compliance